GraceskAxel/HyperXN/README.md

 <hr>

 ### THIS IS A FORK OF HELIACTYL.
 (A Client which is dead and is the worst) | This was never planned to be released and won't work.
 This is just a joke!
 DO NOT waste your time trying installing it.
-It won't install and instead will show 1,000 of errors!
+It won't install and instead will show up 1,000 of errors in your VPS!
+If you're getting bored and STILL WANT TO WASTE YOUR time, please note that you must have 64 GB+ Ram VPS in order to WASTE your time or else it will destroy your VPS.
+Do not blame me after your VPS is destroyed forever!
 Thank You and have a nice day!

 Best,
 <br>